ISA-tools/OntoMaton/README.md

 For more information, see [our blog posts on OntoMaton](https://isatools.wordpress.com/?s=ontomaton).

-- NEW in 2020: Making Ontomaton a Google Market Place App by upgrading the latest version of the Google API.
+- `NEW in 2020: Making Ontomaton a Google Market Place App by upgrading to the latest version of the Google API`.

 ### Installation